 Based on the massive galaxy sample selected, we trace back their formation histories, and study their morphology evolution through cosmic time.
-In this section, we first compare the general trend of morphology evolution and merger histories of massive disk galaxies with other massive galaxies, then we look into details of different pathways of how massive disk galaxies evolve to their present morphology.
+In this section, we first compare the general trend of morphology evolution and merger histories of massive disc galaxies with other massive galaxies, then we look into details of different pathways of how massive disc galaxies evolve to their present morphology.